 The emphasis on expressing and illustrating ideas in social studies is accompanied in language arts by an emphasis on creative writing.
-Each child wrote a rhebus story for a first grader whom they had interviewed to see what kind of story the child liked best.
-They wrote editorials on pending decisions by the school board, and radio plays, some of which were read over the school intercom from the office, and one of which was performed in the auditorium.
+Each child wrote a rebus story for a first grader whom they had interviewed to see what kind of story the child liked best.
+They wrote editorials on pending decisions by the school board and radio plays, some of which were read over the school intercom from the office and one of which was performed in the auditorium.
 There is no language arts textbook because, the teacher said, "The principal wants us to be creative."
 There is not much grammar, but there is punctuation.
-One morning when the observer arrived the class was doing a punctuation ditto.
+One morning when the observer arrived, the class was doing a punctuation ditto.
 The teacher later apologized for using the ditto.
 "It's just for review," she said.
 "I don't teach punctuation that way.
 We use their language."
 The ditto had three unambiguous rules for where to put commas in a sentence.
-As the teacher was going around to help the children with the ditto, she repeated several times, "Where you put commas depends on how you say the sentence; it depends on the situation and what you want to say."
+As the teacher was going around to help the children with the ditto, she repeated several times, "where you put commas depends on how you say the sentence; it depends on the situation and what you want to say.
 Several weeks later the observer saw another punctuation activity.
-The teacher had printed a five-paragraph story on an oak tag and then cut it into phrases.
+The teacher had printed a fiveparagraph story on an oak tag and then cut it into phrases.
 She read the whole story to the class from the book, then passed out the phrases.
 The group had to decide how the phrases could best be put together again.
 (They arranged the phrases on the floor.)
 The point was not to replicate the story, although that was not irrelevant, but to "decide what you think the best way is."
-Punctuation marks on cardboard pieces were then handed out and the children discussed, and then decided, what mark was best at each place they thought one was needed.
+Punctuation marks on cardboard pieces were then handed out, and the children discussed and then decided what mark was best at each place they thought one was needed.
 At the end of each paragraph the teacher asked, "Are you satisfied with the way the paragraphs are now?
 Read it to yourself and see how it sounds."
 Then she read the original story again, and they compared the two.

 Describing her goals in science to the investigator, the teacher said, "We use ESS (Elementary Science Study).
-It's very good because it gives a hands-on expefind) is right or wrong.
-I bring them together and there's value in discussing their ideas.
+It's very good because it gives a hands-on experience--so they can make sense out of it.
+It doesn't matter whether it [what they find] is right or wrong.
+I bring them together and there's value in discussing their ideas."